SSH tunnel

 Overview

-SSH Tunnel is a secure tunnel created between the client and the server to transfer any kind of traffic.
-The mechanism allows a way to connect to applications and services inside your internal network.
+An SSH tunnel creates a secure channel between client and server for transferring traffic.
+This mechanism connects to applications and services inside your internal network.

 Prerequisites

-With local port forwarding, a tunnel is set up to forward traffic from the local port to the remote port.
+Local port forwarding creates a tunnel to forward traffic from the local port to the remote port.

 ssh -L [bind_ip:]local_port:destination_server_ip:remote_port user@server_hostname